-- Design plant layout for different food plants - Perform drying characteristics - Perform calculations for freezing time - Measure the viscosity of Newtonian and non-Newtonian fluids biological components of foods.
+Food chemistry deals with the chemical processes and interactions of all biological and nonbiological components of foods.
 The biological substances comprise items like poultry, lettuce, meat, milk and beer.
 It is parallel to biochemistry in its main components including water, carbohydrates, lipids, proteins and enzymes.
 Apart from this it also contains areas like vitamins, minerals, food additives, flavors, and colors.
 This subject also includes how products change under certain circumstances of food processing techniques and methods either to enhance or to prevent them from occurring.